Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Introduction

-Several deep learning architectures have been proposed for aleatoric uncertainty quantification.
-Presenting various plausible image segmentation hypotheses was initially enabled by the use of Monte-Carlo dropout~\cite{osband2016deep, lakshminarayanan2017simple}, ensembling methods~\cite{rupprecht2017learning, ilg2018uncertainty}, or the use of multiple classification heads~\cite{kendall2015bayesian}.
+Presenting various plausible image segmentation hypotheses was initially enabled by the use of Monte-Carlo dropout~\cite{kendall2015bayesian}, ensembling methods~\cite{osband2016deep, lakshminarayanan2017simple}, or the use of multiple classification heads~\cite{rupprecht2017learning, ilg2018uncertainty}.
 However, these methods approximate the weight distribution over the neural networks, i.e., the epistemic uncertainty, rather than the aleatoric uncertainty.
-Specifically, ensembling methods have been subject to criticism due to the lack of connection with Bayesian theory~\cite{gal2016uncertainty}.
 In this context, the PU-Net made significant advances by combining the conditional Variational Autoencoder~(VAE)~\cite{kingma2013auto, NIPS2015_8d55a249} and U-Net~\cite{ronneberger2015u}.
 In this case, a suitable objective is derived from the ELBO of the \textit{conditional} data log-likelihood, which is analogous to the unconditional VAE.
+The PU-Net is especially interesting in its application, as the low-dimensional latent densities enable interpretability and manipulation of the data, while maintaining a theoretically justified probabilistic framework with fast inference.
 Nonetheless, several works have recently highlighted the limitations of the PU-Net~\cite{baumgartner2019phiseg, kohl2019hierarchical, kassapis2021calibrated}.
 Most relevant to this work, which pertains improving the latent space, is the augmentation of Normalizing Flows to the posterior density to boost expressivity\cite{valiuddin2021improving, selvan2020uncertainty}.
 Also, Bhat~\etal~\cite{bhat2023effect} demonstrate changes in model performance subject to density modeling design choices.
 Beyond this, the latent-space behaviour of the PU-Net has, to the best of our knowledge, not received much attention.